O'Melveny & Myers: History

-The firm was founded in 1885 as "Graves & O'Melveny" by Henry O'Melveny and Jackson Graves.
+The firm was founded on January 2, 1885, as "Graves & O'Melveny" by Henry O'Melveny and Jackson Graves.
+At its founding, the firm consisted of the two attorneys themselves, with no other staff.
+The original one-paragraph written partnership agreement provided that "proceeds and expenses of said business" were to be split with three-fifths to Graves and two-fifths to O'Melveny, "until some other rate of division is agreed upon".
+The firm started with a single one-room office in an office building at 248 North Main Street in Los Angeles.
+That building was renumbered in 1904 to 342 North Main Street and was later demolished when the Santa Ana Freeway was built through its site.

 The firm gained traction through its work on land litigation surrounding the ownership of California's Spanish haciendas and its handling of the legalities of hydroelectric power, which helped to transform the arid basin of Los Angeles into a car-centric metropolis.
 The firm became "O'Melveny & Myers" when Chief Justice of California Louis Wescott Myers joined the firm after retiring from the Supreme Court of California in 1926.

-In 1977, O'Melveny hired William T. Coleman, Jr., who had helped the country move toward desegregation 23 years prior as a lead strategist for the plaintiffs in the landmark Brown v.
+In 1977, O'Melveny hired William T. Coleman Jr., who had helped the country move toward desegregation 23 years prior as a lead strategist for the plaintiffs in the landmark Brown v.
 Board of Education.

-The former Chair of the firm, Arthur B. Culvahouse, Jr., who serves at the firm's Washington, D.C. office, was White House Counsel during the Reagan Administration.
-Former U.S. Secretary of State Warren Christopher (1925-2011), who served as the firm's chairman from 1981 to 1991, was a senior partner at the firm's Century City, CA office.
-Warren Christopher supervised the largest period of growth in the firm's history, expanding to seven countries.
+The former chair of the firm, Arthur B. Culvahouse Jr., who serves at the firm's Washington, D.C. office, was White House Counsel during the Reagan administration.
+Former U.S. Secretary of State Warren Christopher (1925–2011), who served as the firm's chairman from 1981 to 1991, was a senior partner at the firm's Century City, California, office.
+Christopher supervised the largest period of growth in the firm's history, expanding to seven countries.
 Litigation partner Bradley J. Butwin became chair of the firm in 2012; his term extends until 2025.

 The firm defended Donald Trump against a lawsuit over Trump University.
 O'Melveny vetted the president's nominees.
 The firm represented the Trump inaugural committee when it was investigated by the U.S. Attorney's Office for the Southern District of New York.
 O'Melveny also represented President Trump's commerce secretary, Wilbur Ross, over allegations of conflicted investments.

+In November 2023, amid a wave of antisemitic incidents at elite U.S. law schools, O'Melveny & Myers was among a group of major law firms who sent a letter to top law school deans warning them that an escalation in incidents targeting Jewish students would have corporate hiring consequences.
+The letter said "We look to you to ensure your students who hope to join our firms after graduation are prepared to be an active part of workplace communities that have zero tolerance policies for any form of discrimination or harassment, much less the kind that has been taking place on some law school campuses."